-"Can peak flow meters tell me if there's something wrong with my lungs?
+"Can peak flow meters tell me if there's something wrong with my lungs?"

 Recently I've had trouble breathing.
 I am a 41 year old smoker.
 Could it be cancer?

 However, if you do not have a diagnosis of asthma, the peak flow meter will be less useful.
 I am concerned that you are a smoker, because this makes a lot of other potential problems surface.
 One of these is chronic obstructive pulmonary disease (COPD, emphysema) which is caused from chronic damage to the lungs by smoking.
 Smokers are also at higher risk of suffering from sinus problems, bronchitis, and pneumonia, all of which could cause trouble breathing.
 Finally cancer of the lung could cause cough and trouble breathing.
 Therefore, it is very important for you to be examined by your primary care doctor to help you determine if there is something serious going on and, if so, what tests and treatments need to be done.
 When you go to this visit, you should also talk to your doctor about help quitting smoking, which is very important.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.